Routine Maintenance

 The Importance of Routine Maintenance

 Routine maintenance prevents larger problems from occurring.
-Technicians can keep an eye on the key components of a production line or system that would otherwise go unnoticed until or unless the asset fails.
+Technicians can keep an eye on the key components of a total productive maintenance that would otherwise go unnoticed until or unless the asset fails.
 It’s also a great way to train new technicians because the tasks are simple, straightforward, and don’t require much training.

 Here are some other benefits of routine maintenance: